 Here is an example of bollinger bands stock chart in action:

-Therefore, before trading binary options with Bollinger Bands, traders should make several preliminary conclusions:
+Therefore, before trading with Bollinger indicator, traders should make several preliminary conclusions:

 After, that traders can use the rules described above.
 For example, buy call options after the price crosses the middle line, targeting the upper band as the level when to stop the trading cycle.
 Or enter against the bullish trend, buying put options when rates failed to break through the upper line.